Ewing sarcoma is a malignant (cancerous) bone tumor that affects children.

-> The treatments needed to fight this disease have many complications, which should be discussed on an individual basis.
+The treatments needed to fight this disease have many complications.
+Discuss these with your doctor.

-Call your health care provider if your child has any of the symptoms of Ewing's sarcoma.
+Call your health care provider if your child has any of the symptoms of Ewing sarcoma.
 An early diagnosis can increase the possibility of a favorable outcome.

-Ewing's family of tumors; Primitive neuroectodermal tumors (PNET)
+Ewing family of tumors; Primitive neuroectodermal tumors (PNET)

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.